Velocette Spring-heeled Jack: Racing

 ‘Spring Heeled Jack’ returned to the race tracks in the late 1960s and early '70s, and was seen at a number of vintage bike events and raced for the owner by the late Ron Russell.

 Retirement

 After this brief return to racing, involving a couple of unplanned excursions that left the bike with a few scratches, 'Spring Heeled Jack' was retired from the track and refurbished.
 Returned to how it had been when it was bought by Mr. Teague.

 Mr Teague originally bought the bike from Charles Udall (Velocettes Design Team), after being told about it by a friend of his who was foreman in the engine build department.
 It was often seen at owners club events and Vintage Motorcycle Club meetings as well as one or two Boxing Day runs, right up until the end of 1999.
-Ill health then curtailed the bike's outings somewhat & Mr. Teague sadly died on 10 July 2001, at the age of 90, but Spring-heeled Jack can still occasionally be seen at events in the UK.
+Ill health then curtailed the bike's outings somewhat and Mr. Teague died on 10 July 2001, aged 90.
+Spring-heeled Jack can still occasionally be seen at events in the UK.